So you’re probably here because you’re considering homeschooling your kids, but I’m sure the question on your mind is, “Where do I even begin?”

-Now imagine trying to meet multiple deadlines within a day via a schedule replete with times and activities and more.
-My anxiety level is already going up just thinking about it, now imagine how your kids feel.
+Now imagine trying to meet multiple deadlines within a day via a schedule packed with times and activities, and more.
+My anxiety level is already going up just thinking about it; now imagine how your kids feel.

-So let’s just throw the schedule out the window and instead focus on creating a homeschool routine.
+So let’s throw the schedule out the window and instead focus on creating a homeschool routine.
 We all need structure in life, and routines are essential in creating a safe and stable home environment.

-Our typical routine (COVID-style) includes morning tech time, breakfast, Morning Basket, play outside, lunch, play outside, independent work, quiet time, play outside, dinner, evening tech time, and night time read aloud.
-Notice the lack of scheduled time frames?
-We also only school 4 days a week and rotate our subjects (see tip #6 for more.)
+Our typical routine includes morning tech time, breakfast, Morning Basket, play outside, lunch, play outside, independent work, quiet time, play outside, dinner, evening tech time, and nighttime read-aloud.

 Rotate your subjects

 There is no need to do every subject every day.
-That’s a lot of stuff that needs to be checked off from your to-do list, and it doesn’t allow for your kids to really immerse themselves in a topic.
+That’s a lot of stuff that needs to be checked off from your to-do list, and it doesn’t allow for your kids to immerse themselves in a topic.

-For example, looping is where you create a list of subjects you’d like the kids to tackle and whatever you don’t get to will just roll over to the next day becoming first on the to-do list.
+For example, looping is where you create a list of subjects you’d like the kids to tackle, and whatever you don’t get to will roll over to the next day, becoming first on the to-do list.
 Blocking is where you choose a period of time to tackle a subject.
 It could be certain days or even a term.

 With our independent work, we will loop the subjects.
-For example, my son may be consumed with writing his comic book and I don’t want to ruin his mojo, so we’ll just rollover whatever subjects he didn’t get to for the next day.
+For example, my son may be consumed with writing his comic book, and I don’t want to ruin his mojo, so we’ll roll over whatever subjects he didn’t get to for the next day.

-Tip #7: Drop the curriculum that doesn’t work
+Drop the curriculum that doesn’t work

-And sometimes you don’t want to take that time and the money to figure it out, so you’ll develop your own curriculum (which is not hard to do!)
+And sometimes you don’t want to take that time and the money to figure it out, so you’ll develop your curriculum (which is not hard to do!)